-- 3. People with alcoholism in their family should never try alcohol.
-There are, however, many alcoholics who stop early and there are many who unfortunately stop after reaching bottom.
-Only mature adults should ever try alcohol.
-Children must not try alcohol! - 3.1 This doctrine is for the rest of us who are neither alcoholics nor children; for you see only adults who are not alcoholics should ever drink and then in absolute moderation. - 3.2 If you must drink you should know all the Bible has to say about the subject. - 4.
+- 1. Drinking is never prohibited in the Bible but drunkenness is always classified as a sin. - 1.1 There are people who cannot drink and they are called alcoholics therefore they should never ingest fermented beverages.
+The alcoholic will know if alcohol is his or her drug of choice. - 2.
+Alcoholics with wisdom abstain from their drug of choice; for those who do not, there is often hell to pay. - 3.
+People with alcoholism in their family should never try alcohol; there are however many alcoholics who stop early and there are many who unfortunately stop after reaching bottom.
+Some choose the sin-unto-death rather than abstinence. - 3.1 Only mature adults should ever try alcohol; children are never to drink. - 3.2 This doctrine is for the rest of us who are neither alcoholics nor children; for you see only mature people who are not alcoholics should ever drink and then in absolute moderation.
+And only after knowing all the Bible has to say about the subject. - 4.
 Drunkenness is always condemned as a sin.

-Is a 5:11 Woe to those who rise early in the morning to run after their drinks, who stay up late at night till they are inflamed with wine.
+Is a 5:11 Woe to those who rise early in the morning to run after their drinks, who stay up late at night till they are inflamed with wine...

-Is a 5:22 Woe to those who are heroes at drinking wine and champions at mixing drinks,
+Isa 5:22 Woe to those who are heroes at drinking wine and champions at mixing drinks,